fo76utils/fo76utils/doc/cubeview.md

     cubeview WIDTH HEIGHT ARCHIVEPATH TEXTURE.DDS [MIPLEVEL]

-View a Fallout 4 or 76 cube map from archive files.
+View Fallout 4 or 76 cube maps from archive files.
+Can also be used to view any textures in supported formats.

 ### Options

 * **WIDTH**, **HEIGHT**: Image dimensions to display, matching the current screen resolution enables full screen mode.
 * **ARCHIVEPATH**: Path to archive(s) containing the cube map texture.
-* **TEXTURE.DDS**: Full path to texture file within the archives, it is expected to be a cube map with the faces in the order used by Fallout 4 and 76.
+* **TEXTURE.DDS**: File name pattern to search for within the archives.
+Cube map textures are expected to have the faces in the order used by Fallout 4 and 76.
 Use **baunpack ARCHIVEPATH --list /cubemaps/** to print the list of available cube map textures.
 * **MIPLEVEL**: Initial mip level to display.

 ### Keyboard controls